MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/Xrm-WebApi/retrieveRecord.md

 `Retrieved values: Name: Sample Account, Revenue: 5000000`

-### Retrieve related entities for an entity instance by expanding single-valued navigation properties
+### Retrieve related entities for a table instance by expanding single-valued navigation properties

  The following example demonstrates how to retrieve the contact for an account record with record ID = a8a19cdd-88df-e311-b8e5-6c3be5a8b200.
 For the related contact record, we are only retrieving the **contactid** and **fullname** properties.